-The world presents a wealth of romantic destinations.
+The world offers a wealth of romantic destinations.
 A gondola ride in Venice allows visitors to experience a floating city that resembles the Mediterranean powerhouse from 600 years ago.
-Beautiful beaches from Florida to Australia offer relaxing outdoor playgrounds and breathtaking backdrops to enjoy flavorful food and drinks.
+Beautiful beaches from Florida to Australia offer relaxing outdoor playgrounds and breathtaking backdrops to enjoy flavorful food and mouth watering drinks.
 Exotic Zanzibar, known as Spice Island offers beautiful white sand beaches and indigenous red colobus monkey viewing.
 Dramatic fjords and glaciers in southeast Alaska are a pristine wilderness to view whales, bears and the Northern Lights.
 Quebec offers relaxing nordic spas and an excellent culinary scene that can rival a Paris getaway.
 Romance is subjective, so this list has you covered from outdoor getaways to exciting city escapes.
 Here are 13 of the world’s most romantic destinations!

 Venice was one of the world’s most powerful cities during the 1400’s, as the Venetians occupied territory around the Mediterranean.
 When you visit Venice today, it looks very much like it did 600 years ago.
 St. Marks Square is the main square of Venice and one of the finest examples of Italian Byzantine architecture.
 The popular square is highlighted by St. Marks Basilica, which dates back nearly a thousand years to 1092.
 Venice is an idyllic location to enjoy a romantic gondola ride and aperitivos (pre-meal drinks to stimulate your appetite!) on cafe terraces.
 A popular Venetian cocktail is Aperol Spritz, a mix of soda water and Aperol liqueur.